-Once the dahlias have matured and grown in height, and the temperature outside is higher, slugs are less of a problem, but issues can arise again in autumn when the ground becomes wetter.
+Once the dahlias have matured and grown in height, and the temperature outside is higher, I’ve found that the slugs are less of a problem, but issues can arise again in autumn when the ground becomes wetter.

-Slug damage to a young dahlia.
+Slug damage to a young dahlia in my garden.
 If left unchecked they will devour all the leaves and weaken or kill the plant.

 Step 7: Initial Pinching Out

-Dahlias look best when the plant is bushy with lots of blooms, but to achieve this, the gardener needs to pinch out the centre stem as this encourages further shoots, which will produce more blooms later in the season.
+Dahlias look best when the plant is bushy with lots of blooms, but to achieve this, I always pinch out the centre stem as this encourages further shoots, which will produce more blooms later in the season.

-This step will set the dahlia’s growth back a few weeks, but the reward is worth waiting for.
+This pinching will set the dahlia’s growth back a few weeks, but from my experience, I know that the reward is worth waiting for.

 The initial pinching out is easy – when the dahlia has four sets of leaves (when it’s roughly a foot tall), pinch out the centre stem or cut it off using a set of secateurs.

 Step 8: Fertiliser and Water For Dahlias in Pots

 Dahlias are both thirsty, hungry and greedy plants that require more feed and water than most perennials, especially if grown in pots.